FengleiFan/IndependentEvaluation/README.md

 This is the code of our independent evaluation for some existing intepretability methods.
 This independent evaluation is for our review paper
-"On Interpretability of Artificial Neural Networks " (https://arxiv.org/abs/2001.02522).
+"On Interpretability of Artificial Neural Networks: A Survey " (https://arxiv.org/abs/2001.02522).

 The required environment is TensorFlow 1.XX.
 You may have to download the necessary packages before you run this code.
 You can directly run most of code without getting a warning or error except the following one.